Don767/segdet_mlcr2024/README.md

 ### [Image Classification on MS COCO 2017](https://cocodataset.org/#home)

+Our raw results for each GPU are available in `results/`.

 <!---| Model name         | Top 1 Accuracy  | Top 5 Accuracy |-->
 <!---| ------------------ |---------------- | -------------- |-->
 <!---| My awesome model   |     85%         |      95%       |-->